 Q. How is the internet connection and reliability?

-Some rural areas have trouble getting reliable internet.
+Some rural areas and beach towns have trouble getting reliable internet.
 So pick your location wisely.
 Ask who the ISP is before you rent or buy.

 Q, Love hearing about the weather the most.
 I don’t like or want hot and humid without an ocean to jump into but Eric needs some humidity for his skin.

 A. The Pacific ocean is an hour south from my house.
-The caribbean/Atlantic is 2 1/2 hours north.
+The Caribbean/Atlantic is 3 hours north.
 I’m in the mountains in the middle, so I have the best of both worlds.
 My average daytime temperature is about 76.

 Q. Is everything safe enough for us to be away from “home” for a while if we travel outside the country?
 Do neighbors watch out for each other?

 A. Very safe.
-I travel to other countries a lot because it is so cheap from here.
-With my pensionado discount it is $200 round trip to Ecuador and a 1 1/2 hour flight.
+I travel to other countries a lot because it is so cheape.
+With my Pensionado discount, I get 25% off airfare to anywhere in the world.
 Neighbors do watch out for each other.
-I’m going to Cuba later this year.
-If I am gone for more than 2 days I always get a pet sitter to take care of the house and my cats.
+If I am gone for more than 2 days I always get a pet sitter to take care of the house and my cat.